rust-lang/rust/src/doc/book/testing.md

 However a better method avoiding capture is to use logging rather than raw output.
-Rust has a [standard logging API][log], which provides a frontend to multiple loggin implementations.
+Rust has a [standard logging API][log], which provides a frontend to multiple logging implementations.
 This can be used in conjunction with the default [env_logger] to output any debugging information in a manner that can be controlled at runtime.